ariensligar/farfields_postprocessing/README.md

 ```
 pip install spyder-kernels
 ```
-note, depending on the version of spyder, you may need a specific version of spyder-kernals.
+note, depending on the version of spyder, you may need a specific version of spyder-kernels.
-For example Spyder 5.2 needs

 ```
-pip install spyder-kernels==2.2.0
+pip install spyder-kernels
 ```

-once this is installed, open up spyder and go to the menu Tool> Preferences > Python Interpreter set the python interpreter to the one used in your anaconda environment, something like...
+once this is installed, open up spyder and go to the menu Tool> Preferences > Python Interpreter set the python interpreter to the one used in your environment, something like...

 ```
 C:\Users\<username>\Anaconda3\envs\ff_postprocessing\python.exe

+or

+C:\Users\<username>\.conda\envs\ff_postprocessing\python.exe
 ```

 Open AEDT example project of any project with a finite arryay defined.
 Within spyder you can run Main.py